luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 Unfortunately, it is not always possible to synthesize a service that fully conforms with the requirement specification.
 This zero-one situation, where we can either synthesize a perfect solution or fail, often is not very applicable.
 Rather than returning no answer, we may want notion of the ``best-possible" solution.
-A model with this notion has been developed in \cite{brafman2017service}, where the authors discuss and elaborate upon a probabilistic model for the service composition problem, first presented in \cite{yadav2011decision}.
+A model with this notion has been developed in (Brafman et al., 2017) <d-cite key="brafman2017service"> brafman2017service </d-cite>, where the authors discuss and elaborate upon a probabilistic model for the service composition problem, first presented in (Yadav et al., 2011) <d-cite key="yadav2011decision"> yadav2011decision </d-cite>.
 In this model, an optimal solution can be found by solving an appropriate probabilistic planning problem (e.g. an MDP) derived from the services and requirement specifications.
 Due to lack of space, we do not report the details of such technique.